type

 So there you have it—15 eco-friendly homes that prove sustainable living doesn’t have to be boring, expensive, or “hippie-dippy.”
 It can be stylish, cozy, and even a little fun.

-You don’t have to tear down your house and build a bamboo bungalow (though if you want to, go for it—I’ll be your first guest with a housewarming plant and a jar of homemade cookies).
+You don’t have to tear down your house and build a bamboo bungalow (though if you want to, go for it—I’ll be your first guest with a housewarming plant and a jar of homemade cookies.
+I make a mean chocolate chip).
 Even small changes count—adding a vertical garden to your balcony, installing a rain barrel under your gutter, or using greywater to water your plants.
 I started with the greywater system, and now I’m thinking about adding a small vertical garden to my kitchen wall (I want to grow herbs—basil, rosemary, maybe some thyme.
 Imagine fresh basil on pasta?
 Yes, please).

 Baby steps, right?
-I still forget to water my plants sometimes (sorry, Gary).
-I still panic when I forget my reusable bag at the grocery store and have to use a plastic one.
+I still forget to water my plants sometimes (sorry, Gary—I set a phone reminder now, so he’s doing better).
+I still panic when I forget my reusable bag at the grocery store and have to use a plastic one (I keep a spare in my car now, just in case).
 Eco-anxiety is real—we all have it.
 But it’s okay to mess up.
 What matters is that we’re trying.

 Building an eco-friendly home is about more than saving the planet (though that’s a pretty awesome perk).
 It’s about creating a space that’s healthy for you, your family, and the world around you.
 It’s about feeling connected to nature, even if you live in a city with more concrete than grass.
 It’s about waking up in a home that makes you go, “I’m glad I’m here.”